Axarva/dotfiles-2.0/README.md

 - *Insert more stuff here*

 Hello!
 Thank you for dropping by!
-These are my xmonad configurations, made after I went through... no, let's stop that there already.
+These are my xmonad configurations, and they go brr!
+(Let's stop that there).
 If you're here, I suppose you want to be cloning this configuration, for which look at the Installation Section below.
 Even if you're not, just look through the gallery: